profiq/slack-open-poll/README.md

 ```
 /poll "When would be the right time for a meeting?"
 10 AM, 2 PM, 4 PM, 6 PM
 ```

+## Vote Handler

+Handler processes app.action when the vote happens

+### Functionality

+The vote is recorded in the PollService
+After vote is recorded, the poll display is updated with the latest vote counts using user's ID If user voted again for the same option, the vote is deleted If user voted again for another option, the previous vote is deleted and new one is created

 ## 📚 Learning Resources